solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ## Debugging

-Debugging can be challenging when working with Solana mobile transactions, as two separate applications are involved: your dApp and the mobile wallet.
+Debugging can be challenging when working with Solana mobile transactions, as two separate applications are involved: your app and the mobile wallet.
 Unlike typical single-application setups, you won't have direct access to the wallet’s logs, which makes tracking issues more complex.